 2.7 Molecular detection of antibiotic resistant genes

 Plasmid DNA was extracted from the resistant Salmonella, based on the CLSI criteria for antibiotic resistance, using plasmid DNA extraction kit (Qiagen) following the manufacturer’s instructions.
 Amplification was done using specific primers for detection of genes conferring resistance to oxacillin (mecA), azithromycin (MsrA), ciprofloxacin (gyrA and parC) and streptomycin (strA and strB).
-The primer sequences and the expected fragment size of each gene have been listed in table 1 while the cycling conditions comprised of initial denaturation temperature of 94oC for 1 minute, followed by 35 cycles of denaturation at 94oC for 30 sec, annealing at 55oC for 30 sec, extension at 68oC for 1 minute and a final extension at 68oC for 5 minute.
+The primer sequences and the expected fragment size of each gene have been listed in table 1 while the cycling conditions comprised of initial denaturation temperature of 94oC for 1 minute, followed by 35 cycles of denaturation at 94oC for 30 sec, annealing at 55oC for 30 sec, extension at 68oC for 1 minute and a final extension at 68oC for 5 minutes.
 PCR products were analyzed by 1.5% agarose gel electrophoresis against a 100bp DNA ladder (Sigma-Aldrich, USA) and visualized under a UV trans-illuminator.

 Table 1:- Primer sequences targeting various AMR genes in plasmid DNA